 Not long after that, this happened:

 The picture of me with issues one and two of Apex Digest was taken in late 2005.
 Almost 10 years ago.

-I hope you come celebrate those 10 years with me on June 20th.
-Event page is here.
-Event info is below.
+I hope you come to celebrate those 10 years with me on June 20th.
+The event page is here.
+The event info is below.